 - Successful UG Creative Project Proposal: Jessica Yager, February 2010

-All proposals must be submitted electronically to Susan Ericson-West, in the Office of Sponsored Projects & Research by 5:00 pm on the deadline date.
+All proposals must be submitted electronically to the Center for Creative Inquiryby 5:00 pm on the deadline date.

 Allowable costs are limited to research/project expenses, including supplies, copying, shipping costs, and travel.
 Travel requests must be directly related to the proposed project or production and necessary for its completion.
 Travel funds support student travel only.
 Students who are funded in one funding cycle may submit a proposal in a subsequent funding cycle to support the presentation of their results at a scholarly conference.
 Equipment needs will normally not be funded but may be considered if affordable and critical to the project.
 Stipends and salary will not be funded.

 Please Note: Requests for conference travel support (not connected to the presentation of project results) should be made through the Student Conference Fund administered by the Associate Provost for Academic Affairs Office.

 The following resources are available to help students in budget planning:

 - Copying Expenses: All copying should be done through the KSC Copy Center, Redball Express